dusty-phillips/gitifyhg/README.rst

 These packages will be installed automatically by ``easy_install``, ``pip``, ``setup.py install``, or ``setup.py develop``.

-``gitifyhg`` also expects the following to be installed on your os:
+``gitifyhg`` also expects the following to be installed on your OS:

 * `python2 <http://python.org/>`_
 * `git <http://git-scm.com/>`_